-If the source is located in a nonattainment area for any criteria pollutants (nonattainment pollutants), the Permittee should demonstrate that the emissions from the source or modification will have an ambient impact below the significant levels (SILs) or will not further exacerbate the nonattainment status.
+The Minor NSR program applies to a new minor source and/or a minor modification in both attainment and nonattainment areas.
+R18-2-334 of the A.A.C does not distinguish between attainment areas and nonattainment areas, and the R18-2-334(C)(2)(b) demonstrations apply to nonattainment pollutants as well.
+If the source is located in a nonattainment area for any criteria pollutants (nonattainment pollutants), the Permittee should demonstrate that the emissions from the source or modification will have an ambient impact below the SILs or will not interfere with attainment or maintenance of a NAAQS.
 Due to the complexities in modeling demonstration for nonattainment pollutants, the Permittee may explore the following options on a case-by-case basis: